 You want to keep these links relevant too – back to the Perth new kitchen and Perth SEO services examples; you don’t want to have the same links on the same page, they should be broken down into topics on different pages.

-The web is ever evolving, which is fantastic and useful, however this means over time, certain links you have added may end up broken – another website may change their page address, which leads your link to an error page.
+The web is ever evolving, which is fantastic and useful, however, this means over time, certain links you have added may end up broken – another website may change their page address, which leads your link to an error page.
 This frustrates users and search engines.

 You should get in the habit of checking all of your links, to ensure they end up at the correct target page.
-Some content management systems may do this, or you can use specialist software that monitors these automatically.
+Some content management systems may do this, or you can use special software that monitors these automatically.

 As a manual process, this tool may help you find broken links to fix.